-Rooftop solar will now be an essential tool for housebuilders to meet decarbonisation targets and deliver the homes that today’s home buyers want.
 But with new compliance pressures comes concern around cost, particularly at scale.
-That’s why many developers are now exploring alternative delivery models, such as fully funded solar leasing, which can help integrate solar without the upfront capital burden.
-These approaches allow housebuilders to meet emerging requirements while keeping commercial viability intact.
+That’s why many developers are now exploring alternative delivery models, such as fully funded solar leasing, which allow solar PV to be integrated into housing developments without upfront capital expenditure.

 What’s Changing with the Future Homes Standard?

-For housebuilders unfamiliar with solar systems, cost planning is a common concern.
+For housebuilders unfamiliar with solar technology, cost planning is a common concern.
 The good news is that solar technology has become significantly cheaper and more efficient in the past decade.
 However, the pressure to deliver low-carbon homes at scale is causing many housebuilders to install the minimum viable solar systems to meet current building regulations.

-Importantly at any size profile, every solar system should include battery storage to maximise the system’s efficiency and enable true energy independence, today and in the future.
+Importantly at any size profile, every solar installation should include battery storage to maximise the system’s efficiency, allowing homeowners to store excess energy and use it later when generation drops.

-System Size | No. of Panels | Solar Only (Installed Cost) | Solar + Battery (Installed Cost) |
+| System Size | No. of Panels | Solar Only (Installed Cost) | Solar + Battery (Installed Cost) |

-3 kW | 7–8 panels | £4,500 – £5,500 | £7,000 – £8,500 |
+| 3 kW | 7–8 panels | £4,500 – £5,500 | £7,000 – £8,500 |

-4 kW | 9–11 panels | £5,500 – £6,500 | £8,000 – £9,500 |
+| 4 kW | 9–11 panels | £5,500 – £6,500 | £8,000 – £9,500 |

-5 kW | 12–13 panels | £6,500 – £7,500 | £10,000 – £12,000 |
+| 5 kW | 12–13 panels | £6,500 – £7,500 | £10,000 – £12,000 |

-6 kW | 14–16 panels | £7,000 – £8,500 | £11,000 – £13,500 |
+| 6 kW | 14–16 panels | £7,000 – £8,500 | £11,000 – £13,500 |

-These range estimates reflect the typical cost of solar panels, inverter, installation, and basic equipment.
+These estimates reflect the typical cost of solar panels, inverter, installation, and basic equipment.
 While batteries are optional, they are increasingly seen as essential for future-proofing a home solar system – unlocking its full potential and allowing homeowners to store excess energy for use at night or when the sun isn’t shining as strongly.

 Solar is no longer just an environmental choice; it’s a financial one.
 Recent surveys show that a majority of today’s home buyers want lower energy bills, long-term energy security, and homes that are truly built for the future, not just for compliance.